Qantas: Non-stop flight routes

 In August 2022, Qantas Airways announced plans to compete in June 2023 with Air New Zealand on the non-stop Auckland–New York route.
-Qantas flights would originate in Sydney, before flying in 2025 on a non-stop Sydney–New York route, as part of Project Sunrise.
+Qantas flights would originate in Sydney, before flying in 2026 on a non-stop Sydney–New York route, as part of Project Sunrise.
 Qantas aims to eliminate the "tyranny of distance" by developing non-stop flight routes connecting Australian cities to New York City, and to London.
-In February 2023, Qantas announced soaring profits of A$1.7bn for the second half of 2022, after experiencing losses due to COVID.
+In February 2023, Qantas announced profits of A$1.7bn for the second half of 2022, after experiencing losses due to COVID.
 In a development described by ABC News as a "mammoth protest vote", on 3 November 2023 nearly 83% of Qantas shareholders voted against the airline's remuneration report.